Contactless Dining Services

 If you have any dietary needs, please contact Linda Thacker, director of dining services, at (314) 529-9308 or firstname.lastname@example.org to ensure your needs are met.

 - What if I am sick, staying in my room and need food?

 All students will have the option of ordering from the dining hall for delivery to their residence hall.
-Special food service protocols will be implemented to support residential students who are identified as needing to quarantine due to exposed to COVID-19 or COVID-19 diagnosis.
+Special food service protocols will be implemented to support residential students who are identified as needing to quarantine due to exposure to COVID-19 or a COVID-19 diagnosis.